fecgov/fec-cms/.github/PULL_REQUEST_TEMPLATE.md

 Fixes # [_Issue number this PR fixes_]
 _Include a summary of proposed changes._

-## Impacted areas if the website
+## Impacted areas if the application
-List general components of the website that this PR will affect:
+List general components of the application that this PR will affect:

 *